Methylphenidate: Skin patch

+Parenteral formulation

+When it was released in the United States, methylphenidate was available from CIBA in a parenteral form for use by medical professionals.
+It came in 10mL multiple-dose vials containing 100 mg methylphenidate HCl and 100 mg lactose in lyophilized (freeze-dried) form.
+It was also available as single-dose ampoules containing 20 mg methylphenidate HCl.
+Instructions were to reconstitute with 10mL sterile solvent (water).
+The indication was 10 to 20 mg (1.0mL from MDV's, up to one full single-use ampoule) to produce a focused, talkative state that could help certain patients break down the resistance to therapy.
+Parenteral methylphenidate was discontinued out of a concern for the actual benefit and of inducing a psychic dependence.
+This is not truth serum in the normal sense, as it does not impair the ability to control the flow of information like a barbiturate agent (Pentothal) or similar might.

 Contraindications

-Methylphenidate is contraindicated for individuals using monoamine oxidase inhibitors (e.g., phenelzine, and tranylcypromine), or individuals with agitation, tics, glaucoma, heart defects or a hypersensitivity to any ingredients contained in methylphenidate pharmaceuticals.
+Methylphenidate is contraindicated for individuals with agitation, tics, glaucoma, heart defects or a hypersensitivity to any ingredients contained in methylphenidate pharmaceuticals.

 Pregnant women are advised to only use the medication if the benefits outweigh the potential risks.
 Not enough human studies have been conducted to conclusively demonstrate an effect of methylphenidate on fetal development.
 In 2018, a review concluded that it has not been teratogenic in rats and rabbits, and that it "is not a major human teratogen".